 Read More: 8 of the Best Marty Stuart Songs

-Years later, after Stuart had his own music career, the "Once a Day" singer asked him to help produce her 1998 album, which ended up being her big Billboard top ten comeback.
-While working together and writing some romantic country songs, all those old white-hot feelings from his childhood crush came back.
+Years later, after Stuart had his own music career, the "Once a Day" singer asked him to help produce her 1998 album, which ended up being her big Billboard Top 10 comeback.
+While working together and writing some romantic country songs, all those old white-hot feelings for his childhood crush came back.

 Then and only then did Stuart go to his mother.
 He told her all about his feelings for the country singer and how logistically, it looked like a challenge.
 She told him to go for it, and the rest is history.
 Smith had been through three marriages at the time and admitted that after those failures, she wouldn't marry again.
 Luckily, she took a chance, and when Marty decided to pop the question, she said yes.
 The two have been inseparable ever since.
 It's a true American love story.
 The couple was married in 1997.